How to Create an Emotional Branding Strategy & Brand Examples

 See how dishwashing soap gets advertised?

-They know your concerns, they understand.
+They know your concerns, and they understand.

 Connecting is key to a good Brand relationship.